brentkaplan/beezdemand/README.md

 -------------------------

 #### Example dataset provided
 Example dataset of responses on an Alcohol Purchase Task.
-Participants reported the number of alcoholic drinks (y) they would be willing to purchase and consume at various prices (x; USD).
+Participants (id) reported the number of alcoholic drinks (y) they would be willing to purchase and consume at various prices (x; USD).
 Note the long format.